opentable/menu-code-test-react-ts/README.md

 Please write as clean and maintainable code as possible, and make sure that it's covered by test cases.

+## Technology Requirements
+* Please use modern functional React
+    * using hooks and other modern features are encouraged
+* Feel free to install and use any global state management library you like
+    * if you do go this route, Redux is encouraged
+* Please make good use of TypeScript to show your skills in this area
+    * If you need to install any types for your libraries, don't hesitate to do so
+* Feel free to install and use any basic component libraries you'd like to use
+* Use the Fetch API for data transfer between client and server
+* You can opt to not use css and go with other styling technologies like scss & styled-components but be aware you are responsible for managing the time it takes to set up

 ## Rules